Recap: Big Finish Doctor Who 051 The Wormery

 career.
 The Doctor and Iris notice a few more things about the bar that are disctinctly off: people have more than one shadow, Iris feels suspiciously at home in the strange place, Bianca has some of Iris' clothing in her wardrobe, two renowned temporal engineers (Allis & Ballis) are hanging out at the bar and acting shifty, the Doctor is suddenly madly in love with Bianca (to Iris' great distress), and Bianca's makeup kit has a talking space worm in it.

 Bianca's accomplice, Henry, gets Iris to do the big musical number at midnight.
 She does a fine job, but her singing merges with the voices in her head and sends the bar patrons into a violent frenzy.
 Iris discovers that the voices are caused by the worms, and amplified through the tequila distilled by the bar: the worms have two opposing factions, one trying to unite the universe with order through Bianca, the other with chaos through Iris.
 The worms are mighty creatures whose power comes from resisting all evolution and staying as biologically simple as possible.

-Once confronted, Bianca tries to hypnotise the Doctor into murdering Iris.
+Once confronted, Bianca tries to hypnotise the Doctor into murdering Iris, and nearly succeeds.
 The Doctor realises why: Bianca is Iris' very own Valeyard

 , Iris' future self who plans to steal Iris' remaining regenerations by killing her.
 And the bar isn't just a